 “It seems my shortness of breath was asthma-related,” said one member.
 “Breathing a sigh of relief.
 For now, all I need is an inhaler several times per day.”

-Shortness of breath may not always seem serious.
+Shortness of breath may not always seem significant.
 Some people with this symptom dismiss it as a sign that they’re not as physically fit as they used to be.
-However, breathlessness can sometimes be a sign that there is a more serious underlying problem.
+However, breathlessness can sometimes be a sign that you have a more severe underlying problem.

-Even when breathing problems don’t signal a major problem, it is still important to let your health care team know what is going on.
-Changing symptoms may be a sign that your leukemia is getting worse or that you are experiencing another health problem.
+Even when breathing problems don’t signal a major problem, it’s still important to let your health care team know what’s going on.
+Changing symptoms may be a sign that your leukemia is getting worse or that you’re experiencing another health problem.
 Tell your doctor if:

 MyLeukemiaTeam members have reported talking to their doctor about their breathing problems.
 “The last time I was at the oncologist, she asked me, ‘Are you short of breath?’” said one member.
 “Be sure to let your oncologist know about this.
 It’s important you do.”

-Do you experience shortness of breath?
+Do you have shortness of breath?
 Share your experiences in the comments below, or start a conversation by posting on your Activities page.